Nevax-Technology/privacy_policy/a0fddd70-2a3f-49dc-8e54-f9eca24b47f1_en.md

 _ Aggregated and anonymized location information (e.g., city-level data for popular search areas).
 _ Device type, operating system version.
 _ Network information (via `ACCESS_NETWORK_STATE` to check connectivity).
-_ Anonymized device identifiers for analytics aggregation purposes only (e.g., advertising ID if used and resettable by user, or a randomly generated app instance ID). _[Be very specific here and consult legal counsel on what identifiers are truly anonymous under relevant laws.]\* \* The purpose of collecting this anonymous data is solely for internal analytics to understand how our App is used, to improve its functionality, and to enhance user experience.
+\_ Anonymized device identifiers for analytics aggregation purposes only (e.g., advertising ID if used and resettable by user, or a randomly generated app instance ID). \* \* The purpose of collecting this anonymous data is solely for internal analytics to understand how our App is used, to improve its functionality, and to enhance user experience.

 c. **Permissions Requested:**
 _ `android.permission.INTERNET`: Allows the App to connect to the internet to fetch restaurant listings, map data, and other necessary information.